exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 }
 ```

-### Step 5: updating issues
+### Step 5: updating list of implemented exercises

-- `https://github.com/exercism/v3/issues/18`: this issue should be updated to include the new exercise and its (new) concepts.
+- Add the exercise to the [list of implemented exercises][csharp-docs-concept-exercises].

 ### Inspiration